openwfm/wrf-sfire-docs/docs/globus.md

 CU Denver does not have Globus subscription and thus we do not have any Server endpoints.
 But you can install Globus Personal endpoint in your account on our Linux servers or your PC and transfer data to and from any Server endpoint you are allowed to log into.

-Log into your account on the `math-alderaan` or `clas-compute`, and install the endpoint from the command line, following the [instructions](https://docs.globus.org/how-to/globus-connect-personal-linux) from Globus with a grain of salt:
+Log into your account on the `math-alderaan` or `clas-compute`, and install the endpoint from the command line:

     mkdir globus
     cd globus